Categories: BusinessTechnology

 Tip 3: Encrypt Everything

-Think of encryption like a secret code that only you and your payment processor understand.
-Even if someone steals your data, it’s just gibberish to them.
+Think of encryption as a secret code only you and your payment processor understand.
+Even if someone steals your data, it’s meaningless gibberish to them.

 Tip 4: Do Regular Security Checkups